Sydney Hotels with a Harbour View

 The five-star Park Hyatt is Sydney’s most expensive hotel.
 It boasts 12 different room types, a dress circle location and some of the best harbour views in the city with many rooms overlooking the Opera House.

-The 2 dining areas are bright and airy with buffets, afternoon tea or à la carte dining.
+The two dining areas are bright and airy with buffets, afternoon tea or à la carte dining.
 If you can not afford to stay here consider stopping by for a coffee and cake.
 Check the current prices and see what others think on TripAdvisor

 Pros: Bose digital music system, Nespresso coffee maker, 5-star views, a rooftop pool and a level walk from public transport